uschatto/SE-Final-Project/PROCESS.md

 We checked how an image file can be uploaded to ModerateContent API and how their response can be parsed in our bot integration.
 First, we analysed the way ModerateContent API categorises appropriate and inappropriate content before moving on to the implementation.
 When we tried to implement image scanning, we faced a few issues.
 We could not get the right public URL of the image uploaded in slack.
 It took a considerable amount of time to figure out the right image URL that can be given to ModerateContent.
 We took the help of the support team of the API for this part.
 Once this was sorted, we were able to integrate ModerateContent API with our SecBot smoothly.

 Things to note:
-- The images marked as inappropriate by out bot might hold adult content or extreme violence and bloodshed.
+- The images marked as inappropriate by our bot might hold adult content or extreme violence and bloodshed.
 - The image formats that ModerateContent API (and hence our bot too) accept are "jpeg", "jpg", "png", "bmp", "gif", "webp".

-#### Ramandeep Kaur and Udita
+#### Ramandeep Kaur and Udita Chattopadhyay
+Our end goal for this iteration was to come up with a way to detect virus/malware in the file uploads to the Slack channel.
+We came across VirusTotal API and started testing the URLs of the file uploads.
+It took us some time to figure out the incapabilities of this API to detect malware in the URL comprising of a virus infected file.
+The issue here was the downloaded file might be flagged by the antivirus signatures but the corresponding URL scanner might still have no knowledge that a given URL is distributing such file.
+We confirmed the same with the support team of the API over email.
+We decided on finishing the VirusTotal API integration in this iteration however because of the above mentioned issue we moved the story to Review.
+Then we came across another API called CloudMersive which serves the same purpose of detecting virus in the download URL of the file.

 ### Iteration 2 :